 English proficiency requirement

-If your primary reason for coming to the United States is to study, and you will be enrolled full time (8 credits), then the F-1 student visa is the appropriate visa for you.
+If your primary reason for coming to the United States is to study, and you will be enrolled full time (a total of 8 credits in the General Program, or in the intensive English language program), then the F-1 student visa is the appropriate visa for you.
 To apply for an F-1 student visa, you will first need to request an I-20 certificate of eligibility from the Harvard Summer School.

 Housing is available in Harvard Houses and dorms.
-Learn more about on-campus housing.
+Room and board costs $5,100.
+Learn about on-campus housing and how to request housing.